-So it’s clear that using skin care products that contain parabens on a regular basis can cause them to accumulate in our body.
-The bad news is, the research at the moment is inconclusive as to how harmful this may be.
+So it’s clear that using skincare products that contain parabens on a regular basis can cause them to accumulate in our body.
+The bad news is, the research at the moment is inconclusive as to how harmful this actually may be.

 The good news is, we can avoid them if we wish to wait until the evidence proves conclusive one way or the other.
 Also, in the study of the 20 teenage girls, their levels of parabens significantly reduced, by almost a half, after three days of avoiding parabens.

-If you’d like to avoid using parabens in your skin care products, you’ll need to become a label reading pro.
+If you’d like to avoid using parabens and opt for paraben free skincare products, you’ll need to become a label reading pro!